Ethan88/VMF/README.md

 ###Creating a Fund under an existing Central Bank (similar)
 Once connected to the network, the CLI node allows fund administrators to setup their fund as follows:
-* New fund manager can use the CLI to instantiate a new wallet address on the liquid-tier chain (nickname: Lisa chain) which is the chain shared by all funds.
-(Anyone on Earth may obtain a Lisa wallet address with the Flux mobile app.)
+* New fund manager can use the CLI to instantiate a new wallet address on the liquid-tier chain (nickname: Lisa chain) which is the chain shared by all funds. *The Central Bank is responsible for creating a mobile wallet app to hold its Lisa coins.
+Lisa coins are not transferrable between VMFs.
+People doing business with strangers outside their VMF should transact in ether, bitcoin, monero, or another public chain coin.*
-  * Next, the fund manager must enter his information.
+  * Next, the fund manager must enter his KYC information.
 This Lisa address will turn into a Fund Manager object containing attributes: six ethereum addresses from an existing Mist wallet, labeled for the six actively managed tiers A0, A1, A2, R, R0, and R1; full legal name, company, URL, keybase key, address, phone, email, user@handle, SSN/EIN, and image URL
   * Fund manager must then create a password
   * Fund manager must enable two-factor phone number authentication (use Eth proof of phone project?)
   * After this is done, proceed to "the stake pool contract" below.

-###The stake pool contract
+###Sending ether to the stake pool contract
 In order to launch a Central Bank or a new Fund, you'll need to add collateral (ETH) to to a stake pool contract.
 This is to protect the price of Lisa in the event that your fund collapses while it has LX and/or Lisa coins backed by its assets in circulation amongst other funds.
 The amount of this stake in ETH should be equivalent to $10,000 USD minimum or 10 percent of fund assets AUM in ETH (whichever is more) to be held in escrow contract as stake (fully refundable).
 Contact partners@iterativeinstinct.com for more information on staking, and to get the stake pool contract address for the Iterative Instinct VMF.

 ###For Central Banks: get your wallets